JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/index.md

 ## Goals

-- Quickly get oriented with Sphinx for static sites, beyond just documentation
+- Quickly get oriented with Sphinx for static sites

 - Show how easy it is to switch to Markdown, and what kind of power you then get